 Today in Tribe History: July 15, 1989

-Belle, better known by the name “Albert” later in his career, batted sixth in manager Doc Edwards lineup, following former Rangers first baseman Pete O’Brien at the plate, and started in right field.
-The 22-year-old former second round pick of the 1987 draft out of Louisiana State University skipped over the Triple-A level after hitting .282 with 20 homers and 20 doubles in 89 games at Double-A Canton-Akron in his first action at the level.
+Belle, better known by the name “Albert” later in his career, batted sixth in manager Doc Edwards lineup.
+He followed former Rangers first baseman Pete O’Brien at the plate and started in right field.
+The 22-year-old second round pick of the 1987 draft out of Louisiana State University skipped over the Triple-A level after hitting .282 with 20 homers and 20 doubles in 89 games at Double-A Canton-Akron in his first action at the level.

-With the legendary flamethrower on the mound, Belle wasted no time getting that first Major League hit under his belt, as he singled on the third pitch of his at bat through the hole on the left side of the infield to push across O’Brien and give the Indians an early 2-0 lead.
+With the legendary pitcher on the mound, Belle wasted no time getting that first Major League hit under his belt, as he singled on the third pitch of his at bat through the hole on the left side of the infield to push across O’Brien to give the Indians an early 2-0 lead.